 - 1/2 cup organic dried rose petals

-The process was incredibly simply and rather fun.
+The process of making these rose petal bath bombs was incredibly simple and rather fun.
 Again, a really good project to do with kids or young teens.
 And the results of course, are equally as enjoyable.

-If you’re not the DIY type or pressed for time, but love a good bath bomb, we reccomend only using those bath bombs with natural ingredients, like these.
+If you’re not the DIY type or pressed for time, but love a good bath bomb, we recommend only using bath bombs with natural ingredients, like these.
 Etsy is also a great place for sourcing handmade, non-toxic bath bombs.

-Have you ever made your own bath bombs?
-We love the combination of rose and vanilla, but what are your favourite essential oil combos?
+Have you ever made your own homemade bath bombs?
+We love the combination of rose and vanilla, but what are your favourite essential oil blends for bath bombs?
 Let us know in the comments below!